 Members of the College should note that meal charges do not cover the cost that the College incurs in providing a catering service.
 In line with other colleges, it is College policy to reduce the subsidy by raising the overall meal income gradually by a sequence of increases.

-7.2 Times and Dates of Meals and Closures
+7.2 Service Times, Dates and Closures